harna100/se-330-f2020-git-test/readme.md

 This is an example readme for our git testing.

-Adding some text from the feature one branch
+Adding some text from the feature one with some modification from feature three branch

+Adding some text from the feature three branch